json-api/json-api/index.md

 ---
 layout: page
-title: JSON API
+title: "A standard for building APIs in JSON."
+show_masthead: true
 ---

-## Description <a href="#description" id="description" class="headerlink">¶</a>

-"JSON API" is a standard for building APIs in JSON.
 If you've ever argued with your team about the way your JSON responses should be formatted, JSON API is your anti-bikeshedding weapon.

-Furthermore, clients built around JSON API are able to take advantage of its features around efficiently caching responses, sometimes eliminating network requests entirely.

 By following shared conventions, you can increase productivity, take advantage of generalized tooling, and focus on what
 matters: your application.

+Clients built around JSON API are able to take advantage of its features around efficiently caching responses, sometimes eliminating network requests entirely.

 Here's what JSON API looks like: